-RE SOLUTIONS RESOLUTION FOR AGAINST

-1. Adoption of Accounts & Reports 1

-2. Re-election of Director :-

-a) Mr Chan Wing Kong 2

-b) Mr Chua Hock Hoo 3

-З. Re-appoint Dr Victor John Stephen Price 4

-4. To approve the payment of Directors' fees for the year ended 31 March 2011.
-5
+RESOLUTIONS RESOLUTION FOR AGAINST 1.
+To adopt Accounts & Reports 1 2.
+To re-elect Director :- a) Mr Onn Kien Hoe 2 b) Mr Suresh Parthasarathy 3 3.
+To re-appoint Dr Victor John Stephen Price 4 4.
+To approve the payment of Directors' fees for the year ended 31 March 2012.
+5 5.
+To appoint Messrs.

-5. Appointment of Messrs.
 Folks DFK & Co as Auditors and to authorize the Directors to fix their remuneration.
-6

-6. Special Business : To approve the Issuance of Shares Pursuant to Section 132D 7

-7. Special Business : To approve the Proposed Shareholders' Mandate 8
+6 6.
+Special Business: To approve the Issuance of Shares Pursuant to Section 132D 7 7.
+Special Business: To approve the Proposed Renewal of Shareholders' Mandate for Recurrent Related Party Transactions 8 8.
+Special Resolution: To amend the Company's Articles of Association 9 г 7-4 1 Dat -20